openmcp-project/usage-operator/README.md

 The usage operator is used to capture usage of your customers using the MCP platform.
 It can be used in conjunction with a custom metering operator dedicated for your use case.

+This operator can be used in conjunction with a metering-operator to charge your customers using your openMCP platform.
+The operator exposes a Usage Resource which has aggregated usage stats about every MCP.

 ## Requirements and Setup

 ### Prerequisites